Why Fit Works (and Fails): Real Examples

-Case Studies of companies using the PXT Select.
-One of the greatest benefits of PXT Assessment is it’s customizable.
+These are real-world examples (Case Studies) of how Fit Works.
 The cherished outcome is to get to “Fit,” and sometimes that fit is dependent on location, manager, industry, and a host of other things.
-All of these variables can be integrated into the assessment to get to Fit.
+All of these variables can be integrated into “Fit”.

 Case Study: Hospital